-Slowing of motor nerve conduction velocities due to demyelinization localizes regions of entrapment and injury.
+Slowing of motor nerve conduction velocities due to demyelinization can be localized to identify regions of entrapment and injury.
 Denervation demonstrated on the electromyographic portion is indicative of motor axonal or anterior horn cell loss.
-Studies should be performed 3-4 weeks following injury or description of symptoms.
-If the symptoms have been present for longer than 3-4 weeks, studies may be performed immediately after the initial evaluation.
+Studies should be performed three to four weeks following injury or description of symptoms.
+If the symptoms have been present for longer than three to four weeks, studies may be performed immediately after the initial evaluation (initial as defined as the first encounter with the physician, not the date of injury).
 Serial studies may be indicated if initial studies are negative and may also be useful for gauging prognosis.
 Limb temperature influences nerve conduction velocities.
 In cases when significant slowed conduction is recorded, the standard of the American Association of Neuromuscular and Electrodiagnostic Medicine (AANEM) including temperatures should be followed.
-It is recommended and preferred that EDX in the outpatient setting be performed and interpreted by physicians board certified in Neurology or Physical Medicine and Rehabilitation.
+It is recommended and preferred that EDX in the outpatient setting be performed and interpreted by physicians board certified in neurology or physical medicine and Rehabilitation.